 Ask them how are they feeling?
 They might need that.
 You’ll only find out if you ask.

 If you feel alone, helpless and hopeless, don’t feel that you are bothering people when you try to reach out.
-Chances are they too are suffering and are just hiding it too.
+Chances are they too are silently suffering.

 It’s easy to get wrapped up in your own misery that you might fail to see that everyone you have seen today may also be going through something that you don’t know about.